Dear Home-Ec 101,

 Bottle it up

 That said there are specific instances in which I am extra careful about what cleaners I choose, an infant’s bottle is definitely one of those cases.
-I think of it this way, if you’re going to the trouble of breastfeeding chemicals like pthalates (there are no pthalates in the rubbing alcohol you mentioned, but rubbing alcohol can weaken some plastics.)then don’t undo your efforts and expose your child to
+I think of it this way, if you’re going to the trouble of breastfeeding [pullthis id=”breastfeeding” display=”outside”] Breastfeeding is demanding work.
+I breastfed all of my children and would make that same choice if I had to do it all over again.
+However, I will never try to tell a new mom that breastfeeding is the easy choice as some uber-advocates try to proclaim.[/pullthis] then don’t undo your efforts and expose your child to chemicals like pthalates (there are no pthalates in the rubbing alcohol you mentioned, but rubbing alcohol can weaken some plastics.)

 Use a mild detergent*, HOT water, and PHYSICAL energy to clean out those bottles.
 I never bothered with bottle brushes and instead just shoved the dishcloth way down inside and twisted the heck out of it.
 In particularly stubborn cases I would take a chopstick and use it (inside the cloth) to get down into that stupid ridge at the bottom of the bottle.
 (Yes, I was also frustrated by the fat left behind.)